Baylor University sexual assault scandal: Shawn Oakman

 In February 2012, Shawn Oakman was dismissed from the Penn State Nittany Lions football team for a violation of team rules for stealing a sandwich and, while demanding the return of his identification card, for grabbing the wrist of the clerk who took it.
 Oakman enrolled at Baylor.
 In 2013, Oakman had been previously accused of assaulting an ex-girlfriend, but no charges were pressed, which led to Oakman not being disciplined by Baylor.
 It is unclear if Baylor knew of the incident.

 A woman reported an assault that happened early Sunday morning of April 3, 2016, according to a Waco police affidavit.
 The woman told police she met Oakman at a nightclub and walked with him to his apartment, where she said Oakman forcibly removed her clothing and sexually assaulted her.
 The Associated Press generally does not identify alleged sexual assault victims.
 The woman told police she was able to leave the apartment after she was assaulted.
 The affidavit says the woman was "treated for her injuries" at a medical center, where a sexual assault examination was performed.
 Oakman was freed on $25,000 bond after his arrest.

 On July 20, 2016, Oakman was indicted by a grand jury on charges of second-degree felony sexual assault.
 Oakman, once considered a potential second- or third-round pick in the 2016 NFL draft, went undrafted after his arrest.
 The trial was initially slated for December 2018.
-However, it didn't begin until February 26 of the following year.
+However, it did not begin until February 26 of the following year.

 On February 28, 2019, Oakman was found not guilty of sexual assault.